Risen 3: Titan Lords

-Risen 3: Titan Lords is an action role-playing game developed by Piranha Bytes and published by Deep Silver.
+Risen 3: Titan Lords is a 2014 action role-playing game developed by Piranha Bytes and published by Deep Silver for Windows, Xbox 360 and PlayStation 3.
 It is the sequel to Risen 2: Dark Waters and the third installment in the Risen series.
+The game received mixed reviews.

-The Enhanced Edition of the game was released on 21 August 2015 worldwide for the PlayStation 4.
-It is also provided as a free upgrade for PC players who own the game and all its DLC on Steam.
+An Enhanced Edition of the game was released in August 2015 for the PlayStation 4.
+It was also provided as a free upgrade for PC players who own the game and all its DLC on Steam.